sunil-srinivasa/sunil-srinivasa.github.io/_posts/2016-12-10-Multi-objective Reinforcement Learning.md

 ***A methodology for considering the rewards separately***

 We now describe the $$\textbf{radial algorithm}$$ introduced in [[2]](http://ieeexplore.ieee.org/document/6889738/) that presents a method to obtain the points on the Pareto front.
-We elucidate the concept for a two-dimensional scenario in the context of Policy Gradient algorithms.
+We elucidate the concept for a two-dimensional scenario, specifically in the context of Policy Gradient algorithms.

 Consider the two extreme steepest ascent directions (one for each objective) that maximize each objective and neglect the other objective.
 These directions are given by $$\theta_1=\nabla{_\theta} J_1(\theta)$$ and $$\theta_2=\nabla{_\theta} J_2(\theta)$$, where $$J_i=\mathbb{E}R_i$$, and $$R_i$$ is the reward along axis $$i$$.
 Any direction in between $$\theta_1$$ and $$\theta_2$$ will simultaneously increase both the objectives.
 As a consequence, a sampling of directions amidst the two extreme directions corresponds to pointing at different locations on the Pareto frontier.
 Every direction intrinsically defines a preference ratio over the two objectives.
 We uniformly sample the ascent direction space via a parameter $$\lambda\in\{0,1\}$$ and use the ascent direction
 $$\theta_{\lambda}=\lambda\times\theta_1+(1-\lambda)\times\theta_2$$.